-As of December 31, 2018, the Company has a 100% interest in 56 oil sands leases located in the Peace River oil sands area, totaling 58,368 hectares.
+As of December 31, 2019, the Company has a 100% interest in 53 oil sands leases, a partial interest in 2 oil sands leases, and a royalty interest in 5 oil sands leases, all located in the Peace River oil sands area, totaling 53,696 hectares.
+The Company owns 3 non-producing wells.
+The Company also has a Metallic and Industrial Minerals Permit in Alberta, totaling 9,800 hectares.
 The Company owns 3 non-producing wells on these leases.